 Professional Knitter Certification

 This course is designed for those who want to take their work to the next level for their personal satisfaction or as a step to fulfilling professional goals as sample/test knitters or finishers.
 Unlike the Master Hand Knitting Program, the Professional Knitter Certification does not require that the candidate design garments, write patterns, or research and write reports.
 The focus of this certification is the actual knitted work.
 The swatches and projects will demonstrate the candidate’s ability to interpret instructions and patterns as well as identify potential pattern errors.
 Each module does include questions but they will require no research, just observation.
+Work for each module must be submitted within one year of the module’s purchase.
+If the deadline is missed, the course must be repurchased.
+The next module must be ordered within 6 month of completing the previous module.
+An important part of this program is time management.

 Module One tests the knitter’s skill in basic techniques and the ability to work to gauge by knitting swatches.
 The project for this level is a toe-up sock with short-row heel construction.